undergroundgardenclub/lattice/device/halo/README.md

 ---

+## RASPBERRY PI -VS- ESP32 FOR MVP

+When I began this project, I wanted a slim form factor so I explored the [ESP32 boards](https://github.com/youmustfight/chippy-P) for AI assistants to start.
+I thought I'd share some learnings from that attempt and which steered me towards the RPi for MVP:

+- Boards like `esp-wrover-kit` eased the learning curve for utilizing peripherals like cameras.
+- C++ is it a learning curve you can handle, typing will just drive you nuts for a bit.
+I avoided CircuitPython, which I think is the right move for ESP32 because I didn't want that overhead.
+- ESP32 projects I found on Github are bad and everyone assumes you're using SD cards.
+- You need to specify memory allocation for JSON document when making web requests, or properties will become null (ex: long string responses sent from the server were dropped because I didn't allocate enough bytes)
+- I2S is the protocol for audio input/output.
+It is an absolute pain, but it can work.
+Be aware of driver install/uninstalls depending on if you are doing input or output.
+- There are many ESP32 boards with different specs.
+The ESP32-WROVER kit had an attached camera, others didn't, memory on boards varied greatly, pins also changed.
+- The iteration loop has also been a bit faster doing SSH into a Raspberry Pi instead of having to keep reflashing my Arudino setup (btw, look into PlatformIO for doing builds/uploads within VSCode)

+**However, the deal breakers for ESP32 in this MVP came down to three things:**

+- **Pin constraints for I2S audio**:
+  -  When examining the pinouts map for the [ESP32-WROVER](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/_images/esp32-devkitC-v4-pinout.png) (or whatever board you have), I did not realize that the camera addon was using the I2S dedicated pin.
+As a result, I was unable to do both audio input and audio output.
+So in my [narrator_camera](https://github.com/youmustfight/chippy-P/tree/main/device/narrator_camera) test, I could only achieve audio output.
+  - I may have been able to do it by linking an external board, but this defeated the form factor goals I had for a small ESP32 board.
+- **No GPUs, Poorer Video Recording Quality/Smoothness**
+  - Capturing images was fine, but I wasn't thrilled about the qualtiy for video in a lab setting.
+I need higher frame rate and high detail.
+A GPU was going to be a big help.
+- **Limited CPU processing**
+  - While I didn't appreciate this at the time, the interaction patterns with buttons and LEDs as well as other onboard data processing and fetching tasks would have not worked smoothly on ESP32 boards due to their 2 processors.
+4 processors on the Raspberry Pi makes for much better experience.

+So while I started with ESP32, I switched to Raspberry Pi to focus on the concept before worrying about form factor refinement.
+However, ESP32 can still be the right pick if you want to do a subset of functionality.
+Ex, I admire the Tab project and I think that for just audio input an ESP32 could be great.

+---

 ## CONTRIBUTING

 Open up some discssions, issues, and PRs about your wild ideas.
 We want to use Github discussions to ensure knowledge can be found by new folks setting up their systems.
 In the not so distant future, we can build a lattice system for contributors to work together through.

+If you want to do aesthetically wild and interesting headware that involves metal and jewelry-like aesthetics as well as a custom board let me know :)